top of page

 00:00 / 01:01

-Aboriginal Kinship is all about relationship .. the relationships - the interdependence - of all peoples, country and cosmos within (big view) life
+is all about relationship .. the relationships - the interdependencies - of all peoples, country and cosmos - viewed and lived within (big view) life

-It is big - and complex and sophisticated; it does not divide life into ‘bits’ separated away from from our human-inherent (spirit) energy
+It is big - and complex and sophisticated; it does not divide life into ‘bits’ separated away from life .. all life is ‘of one taste’ - all inherent (spirit) life-energy

 Obtaining and maintaining a ‘balance’ here is key; for example, the totems (birds, animals, country) with which we share moiety need be cared for and protected - whilst the totemic (birds, animals ..) that are of opposite moiety, we may eat and use .. a balance is thus created - as we acknowledge that we have to eat !